 Kale, swiss chard, spinach, watercress.
 If you don’t already, work on incorporating these healthful leafy greens into your diet.
 They are extremely versatile, low in calories, and packed with good things for your oral health.
 Greens are an excellent source of calcium, making them especially important for people who can’t eat dairy products.
 They are also rich in folic acid, which has been shown to promote gum health.

 But wait, maybe you’re thinking.
 Don’t apples contain sugar?
 Well yes, but that’s not the only part of the story.
 Apples have a high water content, and their crunchy, fibrous texture massages the gums and increases the production of cleansing saliva in your mouth.
 Plus they are packed with nutrients.
 All in all, an apple is a net win for your oral health.

 Stop with the soft drinks, juice, and sports drinks.
 These contain destructive acids and sugars that settle over your teeth and nurture colonies of disease-causing bacteria.
+Eventually, a tooth filling could be required to repair a cavity.
 Pure water, on the other hand, is refreshing and helps cleanse your mouth every time you take a swig.
 Get into the habit of toting a refillable water bottle with you as you go about your day.